2K reveals NBA 2K Playgrounds 2 is coming this fall

 The New York-based 2K said the sequel will debut this fall for PC, PlayStation 4, Xbox One, and Nintendo Switch.

-and include 2-on-2 competition.
+It will focus on 2-on-2 competition.
 The game will be complement the realistic (and popular) NBA 2K sim and expand 2K’s presence in basketball video games.
 The first NBA 2K Playgrounds title debuted in May 2017, and by July it had sold more than 500,000 units across the PC and console platforms.
 All told, it sold about a million units at a $20 price.

 “The original NBA Playgrounds was a fantastic throwback to the glory days of arcade-action sports,” said Greg Thomas, president of 2K sports game developer Visual Concepts, in a statement.
 “The new NBA 2K Playgrounds 2 will step up this energy and attitude big time – with a bit of added NBA 2K flair — giving fans of both franchises an exciting new way to game with friends around the world.”